 (5.37)

-With the magnetic field strength H, the Young’s Modulus E and the magnetostriction constant κ (Hering et al. 2018, p.
+with the magnetic field strength H, the Young’s Modulus E, and the magnetostriction constant κ (Hering et al. 2018, p.
 21).
-This means that the strain and other associated mechanical quantities can be also measured when the change of the magnetic properties of the workpiece is monitored (Hering et al. 2018, p.
+This means that the strain and other associated mechanical quantities can be also measured when the change in the magnetic properties of the workpiece are monitored (Hering et al. 2018, p.
 23).
-The corresponding effect is the invers magnetostrictive effect or magnetoelastic effect.
-A corresponding sensor principle is shown in Figure 5-7 – it uses the fact that the permeability of nickel iron material can depend on its mechanical stress (Schrüfer et al. 2018, p.
+The corresponding effect is the inverse magnetostrictive effect or magnetoelastic effect.
+A corresponding sensor principle is shown in Figure 5-7: it uses the fact that the permeability of nickel–iron can depend on its mechanical stress (Schrüfer et al. 2018, p.
 249).
-This also results in a change of the inductivity of the coil that is embodied into the material (Schrüfer et al. 2018, p.
+This also results in a change of the inductance of the coil that is embodied into the material (Schrüfer et al. 2018, p.
 249).
-Figure 5-8 qualitatively illustrates the relation between the relative change of permeability Δµr / µr and the mechanical stress σ.
-The mechanical stress can then be used to determine the strain ε or force F. This means that ultimately, a change of the voltage of the coil can be used to determine the alteration of inductivity due to the variation of permeability, and this change is referenced to a mechanical stress that can be used to determine other mechanical measurands.
+Figure 5-8 qualitatively illustrates the relationship between the relative change of permeability Δµr / µr and the mechanical stress σ.
+The mechanical stress can then be used to determine the strain ε or force F. This means that, ultimately, a change in the voltage of the coil can be used to determine the alteration of inductance due to the variation of permeability, and this change is referenced to a mechanical stress that can be used to determine other mechanical measurands.

 Figure 5-8: Magnetoelastic force sensor.